Who is Fawn on The Masked Singer?

 The show kicked off on New Year’s Day, with the first six acts singing in disguise as the judges and viewers attempted to guess their identities.

-The first contestan, Ghost, was unmasked and revealed to be football pundit Chris Kamara.
+The first contestant, Ghost, was unmasked and revealed to be football pundit Chris Kamara.
+During week two, which saw another six contestants show off thier pipes, Piece of Cake was revealed to be Scottish singer Lulu.

-The remaining six contestants (Jacket Potato, Fawn, Rubbish, Pigeon, Piece of Cake and Rhino) will compete during Saturday (7 January) night’s show.
+Just 10 contestants now remain ahead of Saturday’s (14 January) show, including Jacket Potato, Pigeon, Rhino and Fawn.

 Fawn is a wide-eyed deer, who wears a brown and white spotted jacket and trousers and matching bow on their head, with furry leg warmers.